Murder of Amber-Rose Rush: Opening arguments

+Trial evidence

+The Crown utilised forensic evidence from Rush's body and Skantha's shoes and car, testimony from Amber-Rose's family and friends, Skantha's former girlfriend Brigid Clinton, Detective Constable Amy Stewart, and Southern District Health Board chief medical officer Dr Nigel Millar.

-On 11 November, the Crown's star witness, the teenager who had accompanied Skantha during the time of the alleged murder, testified that Skantha's clothes had been bloodstained.
-He also told the Court that the defendant had admitted killing Amber-Rose, and had also taken her cellphone and driver's license.
-He testified that the pair had driven to Blackhead Quarry to dispose of Amber-Rose's phone before heading to Skantha's Fairfield home where the alleged clean-up began.
+The Crown's star witness was the teenager who had accompanied Skantha during the time of the alleged murder.
+He testified that Skantha's clothes were bloodstained, that the defendant had admitted killing Amber-Rose, and had also taken her cellphone and driver's license.
+He told the court that the pair had driven to Blackhead Quarry to dispose of Amber-Rose's phone before heading to Skantha's Fairfield home where the alleged clean-up began.
 The teenager claimed that he had deliberately done a sloppy cleaning job in order to leave a trail of evidence for the police, including a blood stain on Skantha's grey suede shoes.
 The witness also testified that they had then driven to Clinton's house in Balclutha where Skantha allegedly burned his bloodstained clothes.
 The witness admitted being a "compulsive liar" but maintained that his account of the events were true.
-The Crown has also earlier claimed that Skantha had threatened to kill the teenager.
 During cross-examination, defence lawyer Eaton QC accused the teenage witness of killing Amber-Rose, citing his estranged relationship with the victim and his knowledge of her house layout.

-During the second week of the trial, Crown witness ESR (Institute of Environmental Science and Research) scientist Timothy Power testified that blood found on the defendant's suede shoes and car window were 800,000 million times more likely to have originated from Amber-Rose than anyone else.
-A mixed DNA profile belong to Skantha and Amber-Rose was also recovered from the inside passenger door.
-Defence lawyer Eaton QC accused the Crown's teenage witness of planting the evidence on the shoe in order to frame the doctor.
-In addition, Amber-Rose's blood was found in a bag containing the defendant's clothes.
-None of the defendant's DNA was found in Amber-Rose's room.

-On 18 November, Detective Constable Amy Stewart, who had posed as a friend of the Rush family, testified that Skantha did not appear upset when meeting with the Amber-Rose's mother Lisa-Ann following her daughter's death to offer his condolences.
-She also testified that Skantha had suggested other possible suspects including her step-father and an ex-boyfriend who had broken Amber-Rose's arm.
-On 19 November, two female Crown witnesses alleged that the defendant had groped them.
-That same day, Skantha's former supervisor, Southern District Health Board chief medical officer Dr Nigel Millar, testified that Skantha had lied about his mother's death in order to escape being dismissed from his employment for drinking while working and negligence.